top of page

 Fee-Exempt Menu

-For low-risk foods that don't need temperature control (examples: Packaged snacks, certain baked goods).
+Fee-exempt menus are for low-risk foods that don't need temperature control.
 You must still apply so we can confirm the exemption.
-Fee-Exempt Menu items include (WAC 246-215-08305):
+Fee-Exempt Menu items include:

 • Popcorn made from commercially packaged ingredients